Utkarshs511/5-State_FSM_Traffic_controller_verilog/README.md

 ## Files Included

-- `traffic_controller.v` — Verilog module containing the FSM logic
+- `traffic.v` — Verilog module containing the FSM logic
-- `testbench.v` — Testbench for simulation and verification
+- `traffic_tb.v` — Testbench for simulation and verification

 ## Tools Used